telehash/TMesh/TMesh.md

 By leveraging [telehash][] as the native encryption and mote identity platform, TMesh can start with some strong assumptions:

 * each mote will have a unique stable 32-byte identity, the hashname
-* two linked motes will have a unique long-lived session id, the routing token
+* two linked motes will have a unique long-lived session id
 * all payloads will be encrypted ciphertext with forward secrecy
 * retransmissions and acknowledgements happen at a higher level and are not required in the framing
 * motes are members of a private mesh and only communicate with other verified members